cj-oneill/cj-oneill.github.io/_projects/birds.md

     Anhinga from SE United States makes her way to 95th street, Boulder, CO, and stays the summer eating lots of tasty fish.
 </div>

 In January 2025, I visited Hakaulau National Wildlife Refuge for birds and discovered much more...
-See [OhiaSAR][https://cj-oneill.com/projects/ohiasar/].
+See <a href="https://cj-oneill.com/projects/ohiasar/">OhiaSAR</a>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">